sudocurse/notesapp/discovery/README.md

 ~/Library/Containers/com.apple.Notes/Data/Library/Notes/NotesV7.storedata:                                                                                                                         SQLite 3.x database, last written using SQLite version 3019003
 ~/Library/Containers/com.apple.Notes/Data/Library/Caches/com.apple.Notes/Cache.db:                                                                                                                 SQLite 3.x database, last written using SQLite version 3019003
 ```
+Lets put this whole discussion in a separate file, [databases.md]

 Those are all the SQL dbs and these are all the rest: